zauberparacelsus/fakedb/README.md

 # FakeDB
-Just a quick and dirty way to persist dictionaries.
+Just a quick and dirty way to persist dictionaries for Python 3.2 or higher.
 Can persist data as either json, bson, or hjson.
 Conflict resolution is performed with a revision key, blocking a write if an existing document and a modified version do not have matching revision keys.

 ```python
 from fakedb import FakeDB